mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 ## **25. Fabrication**

 We create completely false stories or events to support our narrative.
-**Why it’s dangerous:** Fabrication requires effort and intention — it is deliberate distortion.
+**Why it’s dangerous:** Fabrication requires effort and intention,  it is deliberate distortion.

 ---